CircleCI-Public/config-preview-sdk/docs/using-orbs.md

 4. `circleci/python@3.1.4` - use exactly version 3.1.4 of the Python orb.

 ### Using dev versions
-While all production orbs must be published securely by organization admins, dev orbs allow your team broader lattitude.
+While all production orbs must be published securely by organization admins, dev orbs allow your team broader latitude.
 See the [Orb Authoing and Publishing doc](orbs-authoring.md) for details of how to create your own dev orbs.

 A dev version must be referenced entirely, like `mynamespace/myorb@dev:mybranch`.
 Whereas production orbs allow wildcard semver references, there are no shorthand conveniences for dev versions.